-Growing up in 70’s, the underwater world and its mysteries were exemplified in the popular media of that time.
-The famous Television series “Sea Hunt” with Lloyd Bridges and “The Undersea World of Jacques Cousteau”, even as re-runs, provided me with fantastic thoughts and incredible inspiration causing my imagination to spin wonderful stories of adventure and exploration of a magical undersea world.
+Growing up in 70’s, I was fascinated by the underwater world and its mysteries that were exemplified in the popular media of that time.
+Famous television series such as “Sea Hunt” with Lloyd Bridges and “The Undersea World of Jacques Cousteau”, even as re-runs, provided me with fantastic thoughts and incredible inspiration.
+This of course caused my imagination to spin wonderful stories of adventure and exploration of a magical undersea world.

-Well… I soon grew out of that insatiable imagination as life, school, work and family became more important.
-Then, one day, on a beach in Mexico a crazy idea literally surfaced to learn to scuba dive, and that changed everything from that day forward!
+Like most stories go, I soon grew out of that insatiable imagination as life, school, work and family became more important.
+But then one day on a beach in Mexico a crazy idea literally surfaced to finally to learn to scuba dive, and that moment changed everything.

 Those wonderful stories of adventure and exploration that I had only imagined as a child started to re-surface, but this time as a reality which eventually led me to becoming a PADI Professional.